CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Experiments

 \subsection{Implementation Details}

 We freeze the vision-language model CLIP during training, and only train pixel decoder, transformer decoder, object head, and maskIoU Head.
-In CLIP, we adopt the pre-trained backbone ResNet-50\cite{he2016deep} and ConvNext-B\cite{liu2022convnet ,schuhmann2022laion} as image encoder.
+In CLIP, we adopt the pre-trained backbone R50\cite{he2016deep} and ConvNext-B\cite{liu2022convnet ,schuhmann2022laion} as image encoder.
 The structures of pixel decoder and transformer decoder are similar to Mask2Former \cite{cheng2022masked}.
-We conduct the experiments on four NVIDIA RTX 3090 GPUs, and adopt the AdamW \cite{loshchilov2018fixing} for optimization.
+We train CLIP-VIS on four NVIDIA RTX 3090 GPUs, and adopt the AdamW \cite{loshchilov2018fixing} for optimization.
 The input image is resized into 1024 $\times$ 1024 pixels during training.
 When comparing with OV2Seg\cite{wang2023towards}, we adopt the similar settings to OV2Seg.
 Specifically, we train our CLIP-VIS on the set of common and frequent categories in LVIS\cite{gupta2019lvis} dataset with the batch size of 8 images.
 The initial learning rate is set as 1e-4.
 There are totally 30 epochs, and the learning rate is decreased at epoch 26 and 28 by a factor of 0.1.
 When comparing with OpenVIS\cite{guo2023openvis}, we adopt the similar settings to OpenVIS.
-Specifically, we initially train our method on the COCO \cite{lin2014microsoft} dataset, and fine-tune it on YTVIS2019\cite{yang2019video}.The initial learning rate is set as 5e-5.
+Specifically, we initially train our method on the COCO \cite{lin2014microsoft} dataset and fine-tune it on YTVIS2019\cite{yang2019video}.
+The fine-tune learning rate is set as 5e-5.
 There are totally 6$k$ iterations, the learning rate is decreased at iteration 5.4$k$ by a factor of 0.1.
+For a fair comparison, we report the inference speed of our proposed method on a single NVIDIA A100 GPU similar to OV2Seg\cite{wang2023towards}.